grab/engineering-blog/_posts/2021-05-24-building-hyper-self-service-distributed-tracing-feedback-system.md

 ### A User Portal to Support Querying, Prediction Stats and Feedback

-DA, DS, Ops and CE can access the internal user portal to see the prediction events, individually and on an aggregated city level.
+DA, DS, Ops and GS can access the internal user portal to see the prediction events, individually and on an aggregated city level.

 <div class="post-image-section"><figure>
   <img src="/img/archivist/image5.gif" alt="A snapshot of the Archivist logs showing the aggregation of the data in each city" style="width:90%"> <figcaption align="middle"><i>A snapshot of the Archivist logs showing the aggregation of the data in each city</i></figcaption>